Our hats are made out of a plant that grows in the coastal areas of Ecuador, in South America.

 The palm-like plant is called "Toquilla", and our hats are 100% handwoven.
 If it's made out of the toquilla straw, then it's a genuine Panama hat.

 As we work directly with the artisans, we get to know the beautiful people who is behind the hats you wear.

--Artisans cut a stalk of the toquilla palm.
+Artisans cut a stalk of the toquilla palm.
 Only young shoots are used, with leaves that have not opened yet.
-The stalk is opened showing out the inner fibers, being then split up using a special tool with a metal needle.
+The stalk is opened showing out the inner fibres, being then split up using a special tool with a metal needle.

 The toquilla needs to be boiled and stirred (non stop) in a large cauldron for about 20 minutes.

--Once the cogollos are cooked, the Artisans hang them on strings to get them dry out in the sun for several hours.
-Then, they select the finest fibers of the toquilla straw to make the hats.
+Once the cogollos are cooked, the Artisans hang them on strings to get them dry out in the sun for several hours.
+Then, they select the finest fibres of the toquilla straw to make the hats.

--The weaving of the toquilla straw hat begins with two straws making a circular “button” at the center of the crown.
+The weaving of the toquilla straw hat begins with two straws making a circular “button” at the centre of the crown.